Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Theoretical background

-If the quantum walk only runs up to a time $N$, the discrete walk may be performed on a $2 \times (N + 1)$ array, where $N$ is the maximum amount of time or steps during a given walk.
-Here open boundary condition is used since the walker never moves beyond the lattice.
-We remark that periodic boundary condition may be used but the wavefunction may interfere with itself after it traverses the whole lattice.
-An extra lattice site to accommodate the initial location is added to the middle of the lattice, so that the lattice has a symmetric amount of steps in both directions. $\mathcal{N}_{t}$ is defined to be the amount of time allowed for a given walk to evolve through.
-Hence, $\mathcal{N}_{t}\le N$.
+If the quantum walk only runs up to a time $N$ in the simulation, the lattice considered has size of at least $(2 \times N) + 1$, so the boundary will not be exceeded if the walker starts in the middle.
+Here an extra lattice site to accommodate the initial location is added to the middle of the lattice, so that the lattice has a symmetric amount of steps in both directions.
 We consider an initial state with an equal superposition of the $|+\rangle$ and $|-\rangle$ states at the origin, $| \Psi_{0} \rangle = \frac{1}{\sqrt{2}} (|0,+ \rangle + | 0,- \rangle)$ and study how the wavefunction spreads out in the lattice.